A duality theorem for a four dimensional Willmore energy: Computation of the Euler-Lagrange equation of

 \end{proof}

-We can now prove the caracterization of the variations of $Y$ coming from conformal Gauss maps, which concludes the proof of the proposition \ref{variation_through_CGM}. \begin{lemma} We suppose \eqref{hyp:small_umbilic}.
+We can now prove the caracterization of the variations of $Y$ coming from conformal Gauss maps, which concludes the proof of Proposition \ref{variation_through_CGM}. \begin{lemma} We suppose \eqref{hyp:small_umbilic}.
 Consider a smooth map $Z : (\Sigma,g_\Phi)\to \R^{6,1}$ such that $Z\in T_Y \s^{5,1}$.
-Assume that $Z$ satisfy the two following equations :
+Assume that $Z$ satisfies the two following equations :

 Then, there exists a smooth variations $(Y_t)_{t\in(-1,1)}$ of $Y$ which are conformal Gauss maps of a variation $(\Phi_t)_{t\in(-1,1)}$ of $\Phi$ satisfying $\dot{\Phi} \perp \g \Phi$ and $\dot{Y} = Z$. \end{lemma}